DZ-TM/Yagpdb.xyz/Commands/Bump/README.md

 This system was deleted due to Disboard staff claiming false ToS not listed on their website and showing clear favouritism towards members.
+I will delete this folder after a while.